-There are several reasons why Bookmakers restrict or close your betting accounts.
-Usually it’s because you’re betting smarter than they want you to be.
-If you’re a profitable bettor then closures are inevitable — but that doesn’t mean you can’t prolong the life of your accounts.
+There are several reasons why Bookmakers restrict, limit or close betting accounts.
+Usually it’s because you’re betting smarter, or making more money, than they want you to be.
+If you’re a profitable bettor then account restrictions and closures are inevitable — but that doesn’t mean you can’t prolong the life of your accounts.

-If you want to prolong the life of your betting accounts, then it’s important to understand the exact reasons why Bookmakers are restricting or closing them.
+If you want to prolong the life of your betting accounts, then it’s important to understand why Bookmakers restrict and close them.
 Here’s the main causes:

 If the selections you place are ‘marked’ by the Bookmaker then you instantly draw attention to yourself, regardless whether you’ve profited or not.
-Betting on marked selections once or twice randomly shouldn’t ring any alarm bells: but do it consistently and it’s obvious that you’re involved in some kind of strategy.
+Betting on marked selections once or twice randomly shouldn’t ring any alarm bells: but do it consistently and it’ll be obvious that you’re applying some kind of strategy.

-Strategies include Arbitrage betting, using inside knowledge, or taking advantage of price inaccuracies.
+Strategies include Arbitrage betting, using inside knowledge, following known tipsters, or taking advantage of price inaccuracies.
 These are just some of reasons why Bookmakers closely watch some selections and scrutinise the ‘offending’ customers.